 7 EASY WAYS TO LESSEN YOUR WASTE

 I know you have probably heard a lot of these tips before, but have you put them into practice.
 Why not?
-As it is still the start of the year, make it a resolution to take up one or two of these habits.
+After reading my list below you might want to take up one or two of these habits.
 They are really not that hard.

 Buy only what you need.
 You should always plan your meals (weekly is ideal) and buy only enough food to cover all the meals.
 By doing this you are wasting less, as you only buy what you need for your meals.
 You make less trips to the shops, therefore less fuel and you tend to buy in bulk to cover your meals for the week.
 So always bring a grocery list with you when shopping.